scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

 1. Select `Get It Now`.

-1. Sign in to the Microsoft Azure Marketplace using your work email address
+1. Sign in to Azure Marketplace using your work email address
    * Please use the work email address that is used as an account of Microsoft Azure.
         * In the after steps, we will create a private container registry (Azure Container Registry).
    * If you have already signed in, this step will be skipped automatically.

 1. Input your information.
-   * `Company` is not required, but please input it.
+Note that `Company` is not required, but please enter it.

 1. Select a `Plan` you need from the pull-down.
    * `Plan` means a combination of the container image and the license.
 Please select the `Plan` you use.